backstage/backstage/docs/features/kubernetes/configuration.md

 'backstage.io/kubernetes-cluster': dice-cluster
 ```

+In the example above, we configured the "backstage.io/kubernetes-cluster" annotation on the entity `catalog-info.yaml` file to specify that the current component is running in a single cluster called "dice-cluster", so this cluster must have been specified in the `app-config.yaml`, under the Kubernetes clusters configuration (for more details, see [`Configuring Kubernetes clusters`](#configuring-kubernetes-clusters)).

 If you do not specify the annotation by `default Backstage fetches all` defined Kubernetes cluster.

 [1]: https://cloud.google.com/kubernetes-engine